Wiki Migration Notes - Platform Selection

 Hardware

 Disregarding hosting for the moment, the site has relatively modest hardware requirements, and I would like to downgrade them even further.
-The hardware where I initially deployed it (until mid-May 2005) was a PIII 733MHz with 1GB of RAM, sporting a loadaverage in the low tenths (i.e., 0.11 to 0.2).
-This was largely due not only to the extremely efficient LAMP setup, but also to Turck mmCache, which speeds up PhpWiki to the point where page build times are less than one-hundredth of the page transfer time.
+Early on it ran happily on a PIII 733MHz with 1GB RAM (load average ~0.11–0.2) thanks to an efficient LAMP setup and Turck mmCache, which sped up dramatically.

-Current hardware specs much better (and likely to change again soon), but the site's growing popularity is yet another driver for it being as efficient as possible.
+Current hardware specs are much better (and likely to change again), but growing popularity pushes for efficiency.

 Operating System

-Had I taken that route, package management would be somewhat of an issue, but I (unlike most modern-day guru wannabees) have long valued stability over bleeding-edge, and the site itself has suffered very few upgrades over the years (mostly my custom builds and the odd Apache patch).
+Had I taken that route, package management would be an issue, but I value stability over bleeding edge; upgrades have been sparse (mostly custom builds and the odd patch).

 Main Programming Language